First Look Media

 First Look Media is an American nonprofit media organization founded by Pierre Omidyar in October 2013 as a venue for "original, independent journalism".

-Overview

 The project was started as a collaboration with Glenn Greenwald, Jeremy Scahill, and Laura Poitras with a promised $250 million in funding from Omidyar.
-The organization has announced plans to support multiple publications, the first of which is The Intercept, which launched in February 2014.
-On March 10, 2014, the company announced the addition of Gawker editor John Cook as editor-in-chief of The Intercept, as well as Natasha Vargas-Cooper and Andrew Jerrell Jones as writers for the site.
-In June 2014, it was announced that Morgan Marquis-Boire was joining First Look Media as the Director of Security.
+The organization announced plans to support multiple publications, the first of which was The Intercept, launched in February 2014.

 A second publication was announced in February 2014 that would focus on financial and political corruption, headed by Matt Taibbi.
-Although the name of the publication has not been publicly announced, the name Racket has been reportedly chosen.
+Although the name of the publication was not publicly announced, the name Racket was reportedly chosen.
 The publication was to be launched autumn 2014 but in October, it was reported that Taibbi was on leave after "disagreements with higher-ups".
 On October 28, Omidyar stated in a press release that Taibbi had left First Look.

+History

 In December 2014, First Look Media announced the launch of Reported.ly, a social media news service led by Andy Carvin.
 However, in August 2016, Reported.ly said FLM has "chosen to part ways with us," and was planning to shut down.